samhenrigold/windows-dev-docs/hub/apps/design/accessibility/custom-automation-peers.md

 Some assistive technologies use the [**GetAutomationControlType**](/uwp/api/windows.ui.xaml.automation.peers.automationpeer.getautomationcontroltype) value directly when reporting characteristics of the items in a UI Automation tree, as additional information beyond the UI Automation **Name**.
 If your control is significantly different from the control you are deriving from and you want to report a different control type from what is reported by the base peer class used by the control, you must implement a peer and override [**GetAutomationControlTypeCore**](/uwp/api/windows.ui.xaml.automation.peers.automationpeer.getautomationcontroltypecore) in your peer implementation.
 This is particularly important if you derive from a generalized base class such as [**ItemsControl**](/uwp/api/Windows.UI.Xaml.Controls.ItemsControl) or [**ContentControl**](/uwp/api/Windows.UI.Xaml.Controls.ContentControl), where the base peer doesn't provide precise information about control type.

 Your implementation of [**GetAutomationControlTypeCore**](/uwp/api/windows.ui.xaml.automation.peers.automationpeer.getautomationcontroltypecore) describes your control by returning an [**AutomationControlType**](/uwp/api/Windows.UI.Xaml.Automation.Peers.AutomationControlType) value.
-Although you can return **AutomationControlType.Custom**, you should return one of the more specific control types if it accurately describes your control's main scenarios.
-Here's an example.
+Although you can return **AutomationControlType.Custom**, you should return one of the more specific control types if it accurately describes your control's main scenarios:

 ```csharp
 protected override AutomationControlType GetAutomationControlTypeCore()